Juste-Aurèle Meissonnier: Sculptor, Painter,

 Died: Paris, France

 Sculptor, painter, architect, designer, and royal goldsmith who is credited with perfecting the Rococo style.
-Juste-Aurèle Meissonnier was considered one of the leading designers of the influential Rococo style in the decorative arts.
-Meissonnier migrated to Paris early in his career, receiving a warrant as master goldsmith from King Louis XV in 1724 and was appointed designer for the king’s bedchamber and cabinet in 1726.
+Meissonnier is considered one of the leading designers of the influential Rococo style in the decorative arts.
+He migrated to Paris early in his career, receiving a warrant as master goldsmith from King Louis XV in 1724 and was appointed designer for the king’s bedchamber and cabinet in 1726.

-Meissonnier produced works of astonishing variety.
-He had a powerful and fertile imagination—his fantastic grottoes and swirling, animated, asymmetrical metalwork designs combined contrasting and original motifs—designs that solidify the creative genius of Meissonnier.
-As a goldsmith, he was renowned for the boldness of his designs.
+With a powerful and fertile imagination, as a goldsmith, Meissonnier was renowned for the boldness of his designs.
+He produced works of astonishing variety.
+His fantastic grottoes and swirling, animated, asymmetrical metalwork designs combined contrasting and original motifs—designs that solidify the creative genius of Meissonnier.

-Elegant and dynamic, the example offered here exhibits the distinctive details that define French rococo: the asymmetrical design.
-This striking sculptural candelabra captures the quintessence Rocaille style.
+Elegant and dynamic, the sculptural candelabra offered here exhibits the distinctive details that define the rocaille design of Meissonnier.
+There is movement as seen in the fluidity masterfully achieved in the extraordinary asymmetrical branches above a spiraling stem intertwined with four dolphins.
+Its sinuous form in elegant freedom yet amplified its distinctive decor statement with an organic unity.
+The exuberantly asymmetrical design captures the quintessence rocaille style.
 The quality of the work is very fine.
-There is movement as seen in the fluidity masterfully achieved in its extraordinary asymmetrical branches above a spiraling stem. its sinuous form in elegant freedom yet amplified its distinctive decor statement with an organic unity.
 Topped by flower-shaped sockets with its bobeches.
 Comprised of fifteen detachable parts.